Also known as: Banjo to Kazooie no Daibouken (JP)

 This game has a notes page

 This game has a bugs page

 In Banjo-Kazooie, Mario fell into a nuclear power plant and mutated into a strange bear, while Yoshi became a bird stuck to his back.
-The same fallout transformed all the Power Stars into Jiggies as well.
+The same fallout transformed all the Power Stars and Red Coins into Jiggies and Jinjos.

 - 1 Sub-Pages

 - 3 Test Map

 - 8 Unused Models

 - 9 Unused Joints

 - 13 Unused Cutscene